tdemareuil/Neural_Style_Transfer_Flask/README.md

 # Neural_Style_Transfer_Flask

 In this repository you'll find a simple app built with `flask` to perform NST using `pytorch`.
-You'll also find a notebook version of the model to run it on Colab.
+You'll also find a notebook version of the model to run it on GPU with Colab or Kaggle.

 > Neural Style Transfer (NST) is a deep learning method that allows you to **take an image and to apply a new artistic style to it**.
 The algorithm takes any image as an input, applies to it the artistic style from another chosen image, and outputs a transformed version, with the same content but a new style.
 >